Preventing Alcohol-Related Incidents in Restaurants

 Posted on: September 30, 2020 by RMS Hospitality

 After COVID-19 spread throughout the U.S., restaurants and bars went into full-on panic mode as local mandates closed their doors to prevent further contamination.
 In response, these establishments began alcohol service to-go or through delivery, opening up a new revenue-generating avenue for bars and restaurants and helping them stay afloat.
 But even as the top food spots and watering holes open back up as restrictions around COVID-19 ease, there is now a bigger spotlight on alcohol-related incidents, such as fights, accidents, and even death.
-To prevent these risks, local jurisdictions are now focusing on keeping everyone safe, highlighting the need for NY Liquor Liability Insurance plans to cut down on risk.
+To prevent these risks, local jurisdictions are now focusing on keeping everyone safe, highlighting the need for Liquor Liability Insurance plans to cut down on risk.

 But while a combination of liquor liability insurance and NY restaurant risk management can minimize unnecessary risks, knowing how to prevent them from occurring is just as important.